 Once at the bus stand, there are half-hourly buses from Amritsar bus stand to Atari, the nearest town to the Wagah border.
 These buses leave from dock 23, and a hawker will direct you to the right bus.
 A ticket is 35 INR per person, and the journey takes roughly one hour.

 The bus will drop you off roughly 3 kilometers from the Wagah border.
-There will be plenty of cycle rickshaws on hand to pedal you to the actual Wagah Border crossing.
-They charge 20 – 30 INR per person.
+There will be plenty of cycle rickshaws around to pedal you to the actual Wagah Border crossing.
+They charge 20-30 INR per person.